 They may be unintentional

 The majority of hit and run cases are unintentional, in that the driver did not intend to either cause the accident or to flee the accident after it has happened.
 In most cases, this is a spontaneous reaction as people fear criminal prosecution.
 Drivers who do not have insurance are much more likely to flee than other motorists.
 And they are therefore more likely to be the subject of hit and run claims.

 Of the 12% of accidents on the UK’s roads which lead to ht and run car accident claims, half were traced through witnesses, such as other motorists and pedestrians.
 Leaving the scene of an accident which you caused without leaving your details is a serious offence.
 According to research carried out by the Motor Insurance Bureau, 45% of people responsible for this type of accident would not have done so had they known that it is a criminal offence to do so.

 The most common reason for young drivers (those aged 16 – 34) to leave the scene of an accident was because they did not have insurance.
 This was followed closely by drinking and panicking or fearing what would happen if they stayed.
 Drivers over the age of 34 were more likely to leave the scene of an accident if they thought it was not serious enough to be reported.

-It is recommended by the MIB, the police and is also a legal requirement that you have adequate vehicle or driver insurance in place.
+The MIB, the police, is recommended and is also a legal requirement that you have adequate vehicle or driver insurance in place.

 hat to do after a hit and run accident?
 If you have been injured in a hit and run accident and are worried about being able to claim compensation, don’t be.
 Whilst these claims may be harder to conduct, there are ways in which you can still prove that your injuries were caused by an accident which was someone else’s fault and in which you can make a compensation claim.